alimranahmed/resources/articles/2019_11_09_Static_property.md

 Here, we have changed the color of `$car1` from `Black` to `Red` but this operation has not effect on the `color` of another car object `$car2`.
 Now, we are quite sure that the property `color` is associated with Object not with the Class.
-In other word, the `color` not the state of architectural design of Car but it is state of an specific `car` instance.
+In other words, the `color` not the state of architectural design of Car but it is state of an specific instance.

-Now, let's say we are in a situation that we need to count the number of created car(eg. `$totalCarCreated`) using the `Car` class.
+Now, let's say we are in a situation where we need to count the number of created car(eg. `$totalCarCreated`) using the `Car` class.
 Is it a property of a specific car object?
-Let's thing about it.
+Let's think about it...

 ```php
 class Car{